ContainerSSH/containerssh.github.io/docs/index.md

 <p><a href="usecases/webhosting/" class="md-button">Read more »</a></p>
 </div>
 <div class="grid__box">
-<h2>Teaching Linux or cloud?</h2>
+<h2>Teaching the cloud?</h2>
-<p>With ContainerSSH your students can connect to an <strong>on-demand environment</strong> that you can customize with your own tools and access to credentials.
-When users disconnect the environment is cleaned up.
+<p>With ContainerSSH students can connect to an <strong>on-demand environment</strong> that you can customize with your own tools and credentials.
+On disconnect the environment is cleaned up.
 This is perfect for Linux or cloud learning environments.</p>
 <p><a href="usecases/learning/" class="md-button">Read more »</a></p>
 </div>
 <div class="grid__box">